Walmart's holiday sales hurt by shorter season, lower demand for apparel

-(Reuters) - Walmart Inc (WMT.N) reported lower-than-expected holiday quarter U.S. comparable sales on Tuesday as a shorter holiday season and weak demand for apparel, toys and electronics hurt sales in stores.
+Feb 18 (Reuters) - Walmart Inc reported lower-than-expected holiday quarter U.S. comparable sales on Tuesday as a shorter holiday season and weak demand for apparel, toys and electronics hurt sales in stores.

 Sales at U.S. stores open at least a year rose 1.9%, excluding fuel, in the fourth quarter ended Jan.
 31. That fell short of analysts’ average forecast of a 2.35% rise, according to IBES data from Refinitiv.